It all starts with the skin barrier. This is the outermost layer of the skin and the first line of defence.

 The skin barrier functions to keep pollutants and bacteria out while keeping moisture in.
 Helping it to do this are naturally occurring fats, known as lipids.
 These lipids are made up of 50% ceramides, 25% cholesterol and 10-25% fatty acids.

-Over time, the depletion of ceramides and fatty acids in the skin can result in moisture loss, dryness and cracking.
-This can also cause inflammation, which is linked to premature skin ageing, and irritation from the allergens and environmental toxins your skin comes in contact with on a daily basis.
+Over time, the depletion of ceramides, cholesterol and fatty acids in the skin can result in moisture loss, dryness and cracking.
+This can also cause inflammation and irritation from the allergens and environmental toxins your skin comes in contact with on a daily basis.
+Ongoing skin inflammation is pro-ageing and something you want to avoid.

 Good skin care preserves and protects the skin barrier, maintains the right pH and keeps it functioning optimally.
 This should be the first step in any good skin care routine — making sure you are replenishing your skin’s ceramides and fatty acids.